sunyinggilly/VOTEN/README.md

 * Use the scripts in Train/{DATASET}/
 * Will train the model and save the model in Data/Saved/{DATASET}/[VOTERS or DNN]/model

-## t-test
-* Run multiple times of the performance evaluation on each model
-* Save the results as .csv files in Ttest/data/{DATASET}/{MODEL_NAME}.csv.
-One test for each row.
-The column names are prc and auc.
-* Run Ttest/ttest.py

 # Explanation